thePianoKid/congregate/README.md

 ## About Project

-Congregate is a desktop clone of the Instgram app that uses HTML, CSS, JS, React.js and Firebase.
+Congregate is a desktop clone of the Instagram app that uses HTML, CSS, JS, React.js and Firebase.

-It has image/video upload functionallity in addition to a robust user authentication system.
+It has image and video upload functionality in addition to a robust user authentication system.
 Finally, users can comment on other's posts.

 # React.js Documentation